indexdata/zoom-perl/README.md

 ### DEBIAN PACKAGES

-To build Debian packages issue:
+To build Debian packages, do:

     dh-make-perl --build